cgaenzler/phactix-ai/_posts/2025-11-07-proactix-ai-initial-demo.markdown

 tags: [figma, ux, compliance, aicloud]
 ---

-# Phactix AI: Initial Demo Video Walkthrough
+# Please have a look at our initial Demo Video

 We are excited to share the first official demo video for the **Phactix AI** application, walking through the core compliance workflow.